 Little Cottonwood Canyon lies just a few miles south of Big Cottonwood Canyon.
 While Little Cottonwood is a bit smaller than its big brother Big Cottonwood, there are still a lot of great hikes for families.
-We love exploring this beautiful canyon in Salt Lake.
+We love exploring this beautiful canyon in Salt Lake in Spring, Summer or Fall (and sometimes winter).

 Here are 7 hikes in Little Cottonwood Canyon that we have done with our family.
-There are other hikes that we can’t wait to try, so share your favorites in the comments.
 Read more about each of these hikes by clicking on the individual links.
 They have our ratings and tips for each hike.

 Temple Quarry Trail is right at the bottom of Little Cottonwood Canyon.
 This simple trail is paved and easy, so it’s perfect for all families.
 The tall granite mountains are where stone was cut for the Salt Lake Temple, and there are signs that tell part of that story.
 We love visiting here in the Fall because the leaves are beautiful colors.
 It also makes a great stop on Pioneer Day.